“It’s a crash-course for the ravers”

 The song name-checks Twiggy (Twig the Wonder Kid) along with Mick Jagger, whose band The Rolling Stones also covered Around And Around and whose Let’s Spend The Night Together also appeared on Aladdin Sane.

-The success of the 45 was certainly not hampered by the unforgettable appearance of Bowie and The Spiders on the Russell Harty Show in the UK in January 1973.
+The success of the 45 was certainly not hampered by the sublime appearance of Bowie and The Spiders on the Russell Harty Show in the UK in February 1973.
+If you’ve never seen it, it’s an absolute treat to look back at the 26-year-old Bowie, nervous in interview but peacock proud in performance for his first ever TV chat show appearance.